Manuramv/CurrencyConverter/README.md

   Kotlin

 # Architectural Pattern
-Used MVVM as the code can be easily reused and binding makes UI updates easier to handle.
+- Used MVVM as the code can be easily reused and binding makes UI updates easier to handle.
-This architecture makes the code more modular so maintainability of code in future will be more easy.
+- This architecture makes the code more modular so maintainability of code in future will be more easy
+- `LiveData` - **LiveData** to update the UI automatically when the data updates.
+We Used LiveData extensively to communicate between view and viewmodel.
+Whenever the API call is success or currecny conversion is success it will update the UI automatically according to our design.

 #  Data Binding & 2 Way data Binding